TechHireWorkshops/Git/README.md

 ### Creating a New Git Repo

-We use the command `git init` to initialize a new git repository
+We use the command `git init` to initialize a new git repository.

 ## Github with Friends